 What is 4-H?

-The most popular clubs are basic clubs, community clubs and special interest clubs.
-Basic clubs and community clubs involve families and youth in the same neighborhood or nearby community, and they do basic activities on a broad spectrum of interests.
-Special interests clubs are becoming more popular, because members can participate in specialized activities.
-Examples of special interests clubs are shooting sports, horse clubs, chick chain and livestock.
+The most popular clubs are basic, community and special interest clubs.
+The basic and community clubs involve families and youth in the same neighborhood or nearby community.
+These clubs have activities that interest a broad spectrum of people.
+Special interest clubs are becoming more popular.
+Members can participate in specialized activities such as RiverKids, archery and the 4-H Rabbit Project.

 If 4-H is something that interests you or your child, but starting a club is not an option, look for established 4-H clubs near you.
 If you want to join or find out more about 4-H, contact your county Extension office.